taw00/manuscript-css/README.md

 **Word (.docx) Templates**

-I have included MS Word-compatible templates (`templates/word-templates`) in this repository.
+I have included MS Word-compatible templates in this repository (`templates/word-templates`).
 Copy the appropriate template into a working folder, rename it to your story, and copy-and-paste from your generated PDF into that `.docx` file, working to retain the proper formatting.
 It works and it goes faster than it sounds.

 As you work with one of those templates, notice the custom styling used for each manuscript-specific element within the document.
 If you are not familiar